raspberrypilearning/code-for-your-astro-pi-mission-space-lab-experiment/en/step_2.md

 When you’ve created a really useful program or piece of software and you want to share it with other people, a crucial step is creating documentation that helps people understand what the program does, how it works, and how they can use it.
 This is especially import for your MSL experiment, because it should be obvious from your program how you will achieve your experiment's aims and objectives.

 This [project](https://projects.raspberrypi.org/en/projects/documenting-your-code) shows you the recommended way to add useful comments to your program.

+Any attempt to deliberately hide or make it difficult to understand what a piece of code is doing will result in disqualification.
+And, of course there should be no bad language or rudeness in your code.